rodrigoelp/little-stories/Unlikely adventures/34-Chapter-34.md

 # Ignition

-The flames roared around Amir, clouding his view from anything around him.
+Flames roared loudly around Amir, clouding his view from anything around him.
+He felt like a meteor burning up in an intangible and unpalatable atmosphere.

 *"Mister, are you still there?"* - Amir clenched his fingers hoping the pressure would tell him if he still had a firm grip on the Tiger.

 **Just a moment.
 We are 'bout to get der** - Amir registered the voice from inside his skull.

-The bright light kept Amir completely disoriented.
+The bright streaks of light kept Amir completely disoriented.
 He didn't know if they were travelling, standing or what.
-He only knew his body was squeezed through a narrow passage of bright red and orange light.
+He only knew his body felt like it was squeezed through a narrow passage of bright red and orange flames.

 **Oh... one sec...** - said the Tiger.